 I came here today to share my experience with a spill that occurred primarily along the west coast of Vancouver Island.
 We thought it was quite a bad spill when it first hit the coast.
 There was a lot of oil and it was widely distributed.
-The spill originated from a barge located off Grays Harbor, Washington, and dumped about 850 metric tons of Bunker C oil into the water.
-Approximately 50 to 100 metric tons were estimated to have landed along the Canadian shoreline.
+The spill originated from a barge located off Grays Harbor, Washington, and dumped about 850 metric tonnes of Bunker C oil into the water.
+Approximately 50 to 100 metric tonnes were estimated to have landed along the Canadian shoreline.

 The spill occurred on December 23, 1988.
-It first hit Vancouver Island on December 31, and had reached some small islands just north of Vancouver Island by mid-January.
-Cleanup operations continued for another three weeks.
+It first hit Vancouver Island on December 31, 1988, and had reached some small islands just north of Vancouver Island by mid-January.
+Most of the oil had dissipated by that time.